charmoniumQ/wf-reg-test/docs/icse_nier.md

 Hinsen suggests that most code should build on reliable, well-tested libraries can provide some degree of resistance to collapse [@hinsen_dealing_2019].
 In practice, many experiments fall into collapse despite their best effort to build on reliable foundations.
 If that level of reliability is insufficient, one can add continuous testing to help get more reliability.
+^[SAG: Explain why we need dataset (to improve reproducibility through continuous testing, automatic program repair, and identify best practices).]

-This paper will build a dataset of software collapse of computatoinal experiments and answer the following questions:
+This paper will build a dataset of software collapse of computatoinal experiments and answer the following research questions:
-1. What are typical rates of decay?
+- **RQ1 measure rate of software collapse:** What are typical rates of software collapse over time?
 This number is not well-known, since the last experiment to measure it was Zhao et al., and we have new reproducibility technology (NextFlow over Taverna).
-2. Can we predict the rate of decay for a project based on its history (if available) and code?
+- **RQ2 predict rate of software collapse:**  Can we predict the rate of decay for a project based on its history (if available) and code?
 A predictive model is important for the next research question.
 The model should function on a "cold start", where we know nothing about the computational experiments historical results, but it should be able to learn from those historical runs if they are present.
-3. Can we improve the efficiency of continuous testing by predicting the rate of decay?
+- **RQ3 optimize continuous testing:** Can we improve the efficiency of continuous testing by predicting the rate of decay?
 This could be useful for instutions, such as national labs, wanting to ensure their computational experiments remain valid while using resources efficiently.
-4. What are the best practices that improve reproducibility?
+- **RQ4 identify best practices:** What are the best practices that improve reproducibility?
 This lets us make recommendations that are empirically backed.
-5. In what fraction of the cases does automatic repair work?
+- **RQ5 attempt automatic repair:** In what fraction of the cases does automatic repair work?
 Automatic repair could let one run old workflows off-the-shelf with no modification.

 # Methods (Collecting data)